HelloWash/Public/Jax-Kar-Wash-API-Integration–Discussion-Document.md

 ### ID Flow Between Endpoints

 IDs returned from one endpoint are passed into the next.
 This diagram shows the minimal set for the **multi-call approach**.
+For Approach 2, value summary and retention offer are one combined endpoint; for Approach 1, they are included in the first lookup response.
 If a single customer-information payload is used, `customer_id` and `plan_id` (and optionally value-summary data) may come from that first response, and the separate get plan info and value-summary calls may be skipped.

 ```mermaid
 flowchart LR